-Landscape and visual monitoring and site audits were carried on 10th and 22nd May 2007.
+Landscape and visual monitoring and site audits were carried on 6th and 20th June 2007.
 Site formation, shaping and planting works are being carried out at present.
 Shrub seedlings were planted on slopes of golf holes of 2, 4, 5, 10 and 11.
 The newly planted shrubs are fair in health.
 Small-scale erosion at the hydroseeded areas were occurred due to heavy rainfall on 22nd May 2007.
 The coverage of newly hydroseeded area is not in good condition.
+Most of the hydroseeding grasses at Hole 10 were dead.
 The Contractor shall take measures to improve the condition of damaged trees and provide adequate watering to newly hydroseeded area, planted shrubs and transplanted trees.